ποΈ Sketch

 Typescript Presets

-Many typical components of a typescript project have their own dedicated preset.
+Many typical components of a typescript project have their own dedicated preset, and there are also dedicated commands for common operations such as generating barrel files.

 Package.json Presets